sorentwo/soren-website/_posts/2020-06-12-announcing-oban-pro.md

 Thank you for providing the drive to keep maintaining and improving Oban.
 There is so much more to do; our future is wide open!

+_Special thanks to Jesse Cooke, Milton Mazzarri and José Valim for reviewing this post._

 [og]: https://github.com/sorentwo/oban/pull/247
 [cl]: https://github.com/sorentwo/oban/blob/master/CHANGELOG.md
 [oh]: https://hexdocs.pm/oban/2.0.0-rc.1/Oban.html